-For the allocation of fleet capacity value to individual facilities, the ERA proposes to use the historical capacity factor of individual intermittent facilities during two sets of trading intervals:
+The technology class capacity values are allocated to individual facilities within that class based on the historical capacity factor of individual facilities during two sets of trading intervals:

 - the top 12 daily peak demand periods in each year in the past five years.
 These periods have a significant contribution to the LOLE of the system, before the addition of the fleet of intermittent generators. - the top 12 periods with the highest daily peak demand, net of the output of all intermittent generators in each year in the past five years.
 These periods indicate those that have a significant contribution to the LOLE of the system, after the addition of the fleet of intermittent generators.